achrefbs/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 5 - a function that removes all characters c and C from a string.
 6 - a function that prints a matrix of integers.
 9 - a function that finds the biggest integer of a list.
+10 - a function that finds all multiples of 2 in a list.